FlorinaBrahimi/Data-Science-Portfolio/README.md

 - **Datasets and DataFrames 💽📼🏷🗃:** Worked with large datasets, manipulating them using libraries like pandas.
 - **Data Analysis and Visualization 📊📈:** Performed data analysis and presented insights through visualizations using tools like matplotlib and seaborn.

-I continue to learn and grow as an intern, regularly updating this portfolio as I progress through my learning journey... 🙂🙂🙂
 """